ThBret/Fermentation-bacteria/README.md

 This directory is then exported to the server so that we can proceed with the construction of the first phylogeny.

 ## 7) Genome annotation using [Prokka](https://github.com/tseemann/prokka)
-After exporting the *Acetic_unique* directory to the **Mjolnir** server and while looking into programs that could be used to run a pangenomic analysis, we performed genome annotation using a command line tool called **Prokka**.
+After exporting the *Acetic_unique* directory to the **Mjolnir** server and while looking into programmes that could be used to run a pangenomic analysis, we performed genome annotation using a command line tool called **Prokka**.
 Genome annotation was initially meant to generate files that could be used to run a pangenomic analysis with **Roary**.
 However, when we decided against using Roary (as it is meant to be used on sequences coming from a single species), the Prokka annotation still retained its significance by generating files containing data that would be used later in the pipeline to produce complementary plots.

 <details>
   <summary><b>prokka.sh</b> <i>(see code)</i></summary>